Drug and Alcohol Rehab Farnham

 Our dedicated aftercare team are there to continue your recovery journey with you once you’ve returned home.
 Many of our recovery workers have experienced drug and alcohol rehabilitation themselves, making them the perfect team to understand entirely what you’re going through and how to help you best.

-Our drug and alcohol aftercare programme are designed to maintain your motivation to succeed, encourage drug and alcohol relapse prevention, and offer you a space to share any ongoing concerns you may have.
+Our drug and alcohol aftercare programme is designed to maintain your motivation to succeed, encourage drug and alcohol relapse prevention, and offer you a space to share any ongoing concerns you may have.

 Contact our friendly team today on 01923 369 161 or email at info@cassioburycourt.com.